 Fudge takes me back to my childhood, specifically the annual Melbourne show.
 We would make the trip into the show bi-annually, and my favourite part was indeed hunting down the huge fudge stands.
 They always had taste testers of every flavour and thus it was guaranteed that i would eat my share in samples from every table before I made my decision.
 It was also a given that I’d feel ill after, but it was so worth it.

-These days, I like my fudge with a whole lot less butter ad sugar, but still with that same satisfying taste and texture we associate with traditional fudge.
+These days, I like my fudge with a whole lot less butter and sugar, but still with that same satisfying taste and texture we associate with traditional fudge.
 This recipe truely highlights both the health and taste factors to a tee, and like I said- it is so simple to make.
 Vegan peanut butter fudge is absolutely my favourite.

 Ingredients for the healthy peanut butter fudge